top of page

 Advocate For Their Clients

-Social workers counsel individuals who are at risk of abuse or neglect as well as those who have been abused or neglected.
+Social workers provide counseling to individuals at risk of abuse or neglect and to those who have experienced abuse or neglect.
 They may also help children recover emotionally following an event such as a divorce in which one parent has left the household.

 Social workers are in the business of helping you manage your money.
 If you’re having trouble with a landlord or the bank, a social worker can help you get back on your feet.
 If your student loans are stressing you out, they can help with that too.
 They may even be able to help by getting you financial aid or finding some other way to pay for school if that’s what it takes for you to go.
 Social workers do lots of things beyond just providing financial advice—they also run programs like Head Start and help individuals find jobs.